Gelwin123/activity1/README.md

 ![Screenshot 2025-05-05 233644](https://github.com/user-attachments/assets/40d1a74d-0fff-465f-9cb1-f93b130d56ed)

-Use st.sidebar to let users choose filters like player names, teams, or seasons.
-Organize your content with st.columns or st.tabs to separate stats like scoring, assists, and rebounds.
-Use st.expander to hide or reveal deeper insights such as advanced analytics, player comparisons, or team history.
+The app uses `st.sidebar.selectbox` to filter and display individual basketball player stats like points, assists, and rebounds.
+It organizes content with `st.columns` for side-by-side stats and `st.expander` to toggle advanced stats, with an option to view the full dataset through `st.dataframe`.